Regular expression: Possessive matching

+IETF I-Regexp

+IETF RFC 9485 describes "I-Regexp: An Interoperable Regular Expression Format".
+It specifies a limited subset of regular-expression idioms designed to be interoperable, i.e. produce the same effect, in a large number of regular-expression libraries.
+I-Regexp is also limited to matching, i.e. providing a true or false match between a regular expression and a given piece of text.
+Thus, it lacks advanced features such as capture groups, lookahead, and backreferences.

 Patterns for non-regular languages

 Many features found in virtually all modern regular expression libraries provide an expressive power that exceeds the regular languages.
 For example, many implementations allow grouping subexpressions with parentheses and recalling the value they match in the same expression (backreferences).
 This means that, among other things, a pattern can match strings of repeated words like "papa" or "WikiWiki", called squares in formal language theory.
 The pattern for these strings is (.+)\1.

 The language of squares is not regular, nor is it context-free, due to the pumping lemma.
 However, pattern matching with an unbounded number of backreferences, as supported by numerous modern tools, is still context sensitive.
-The general problem of matching any number of backreferences is NP-complete, growing exponentially by the number of backref groups used.
+The general problem of matching any number of backreferences is NP-complete, and the execution time for known algorithms grows exponentially by the number of backreference groups used.

 However, many tools, libraries, and engines that provide such constructions still use the term regular expression for their patterns.
 This has led to a nomenclature where the term regular expression has different meanings in formal language theory and pattern matching.
 For this reason, some people have taken to using the term regex, regexp, or simply pattern to describe the latter.
 Larry Wall, author of the Perl programming language, writes in an essay about the design of Raku:

 Assertions

 Other features not found in describing regular languages include assertions.
 These include the ubiquitous ^ and $, used since at least 1970, as well as some more sophisticated extensions like lookaround that appeared in 1994.
-Lookarounds define the surrounding of a match and don't spill into the match itself, a feature only relevant for the use case of string searching.
+Lookarounds define the surrounding of a match and do not spill into the match itself, a feature only relevant for the use case of string searching.
 Some of them can be simulated in a regular language by treating the surroundings as a part of the language as well.